Why have an allotment?

 Plot vacancies and renting an allotment

-There are currently no vacancies at any of our sites.
+There are limited vacancies at any of our sites.
 You may however request to go on a waiting list for a particular site.

 If you have a "My Erewash" account you can apply to go on the waiting list even when the office is closed.
 An application form is on the Green Space and Street Scene section of the "Get Answers Fast" part of your account.

 If you wish to register for an account see the "My account" section at the top of this page.